 The Bryah Manganese Joint Venture is with OM (Manganese) Limited, a wholly owned subsidiary of ASXlisted OM Holdings Limited, a vertically integrated manganese company.
 OM (Manganese) Limited is funding exploration activities earning 51% JV interest in the Joint Venture (JV).
-Bryah saw value for shareholders in co-contributing since April 2022 to maintain its 49% stake in the JV.
-A maiden resource mineral estimate of 1.8 million Tonnes at 21% Mn was announced and throughout the year 7,227 m of RC drilling was completed in 3 programs.
+The resource mineral estimate of 1.8 million Tonnes at 21% Mn was increased subsequently to the year end and was a result of the June/July and December drill campaigns totalling 3,015m of RC drilling over 79 drill holes.
+The mineral resource is now 3.07 million tonnes at 20.2% Mn.